LonePineGames/friday-facts/_posts/2022-01-14-new-year-newcity.md

 {% include image.html class="caption-bottom" url="/assets/images/91/91_forest.png" %}

 But as you and I both well know, there's a lot left to be done before we can put a bow on v1.0.
-There's an internal list of outstanding issues, comments, and feature requests which we just had a meeting on today.
+We have an internal list of outstanding issues, comments, and feature requests which was the topic of a meeting just today, in fact.
 Allow me to list a few of the highlights here:

 - Art Update (but I repeat myself)
 - Steam Workshop Overhaul, including improving/finishing the upload/update loop for Workshop items